darshjain/LLMHunter/Readme.md

-# LLM vs LLM - Fault Localisation Approach
+# LLM vs LLM - Fault Localization Approach
 Fault localization is a critical and time-consuming step in software debugging, traditionally requiring extensive tests or instrumenta- tion.
 We propose a novel approach in which two large language